apiobuild/platform/content/blog/create-an-online-store-for-free.md

 - Are you just starting up an online business and **testing the water**?
 - Are you not sure what kind of website you want but **you already have something to sell**?

 If you answer **YES** to one of above questions, [Chopin](https://telescope.apiobuild.com/app/chopin) is the perfect solution for you to kickstart your business!
-[Click here to start generating your online store!]((https://telescope.apiobuild.com/app/chopin))
+[Click here to start creating your online store!]((https://telescope.apiobuild.com/app/chopin))

 Happy “chopin”! 🛍️